DATA-BACKED GUIDE · UPDATED JULY 2026

 Is electric underfloor heating expensive to run in a bathroom?

 For a small bathroom used in short bursts it is modest, since you are only heating a few square metres for an hour or two.
-A good programmable thermostat keeps the cost sensible by warming the floor only when you need it.
+A good programmable thermostat keeps the cost sensible by warming the floor only when you need it, rather than leaving it ticking over all day.

 Can I fit the mat myself and just get an electrician for the connection?

 Some people lay the mat and leave the final wiring to a professional, but the electrical connection must be done by a Part P registered electrician to comply with building regulations.
-Check with your fitter, as many prefer to handle the whole job for the guarantee.
+Check with your fitter, as many prefer to handle the whole job for the guarantee, and pricing this as two separate jobs does not always work out cheaper once you add up two call-outs.

 Does electric underfloor heating raise the floor height much?

 Only a little.
-The mat and adhesive add a few millimetres under the tiles, which is why it works so well in retrofit bathrooms and kitchens where you cannot lose much height.
+The mat and adhesive add a few millimetres under the tiles, which is why it works so well in retrofit bathrooms and kitchens where you cannot lose much height, unlike a wet underfloor system that needs a much deeper build-up.